-29.1 Zero (0) Penalty seconds

-Correct negotiation without touching the pole with any part of the body, equipment, paddle or boat.
+29.1 Zero (0) Penalty seconds Correct negotiation without touching the pole with any part of the body, equipment, paddle or boat.

-29.2 Two (2) Penalty seconds

-Correct negotiation of the gate, but with a touch of one or both poles.

-29.3 Repeated touching of the same or both poles is only penalised once.

-29.4 Fifty (50) Penalty seconds:

-29.4.1 A Touch of a gate (either 1 or 2 poles) without correct negotiation of the gate.

-29.4.2 Intentional pushing of a gate to allow negotiation.
-The criteria to judge an intentional push are;

-1. The Competitor is not in a position to negotiate the gate and/or

-2.That a unexpected action of the Competitor (stroke or body motion) enables negotiation of the gate.

-29.4.3 The head of the competitor (in C2 one, or both competitors) breaks the gate line upside down.
-(For definition of upside down see Rule 32.1) unless correctly renegotiated before any subsequent gate is negotiated.

-29.4.4 Any part of the head of the competitor breaks the gate line in the wrong direction during negotiation of the gate.
+- 29.2 Two (2) Penalty seconds Correct negotiation of the gate, but with a touch of one or both poles. - 29.3 Repeated touching of the same or both poles is only penalised once. - 29.4 Fifty (50) Penalty seconds: - 29.4.1 A Touch of a gate (either 1 or 2 poles) without correct negotiation of the gate. - 29.4.2 Intentional pushing of a gate to allow negotiation.
+The criteria to judge an intentional push are; - 1.
+The Competitor is not in a position to negotiate the gate and/or - 2.
+That an unexpected action of the Competitor (stroke or body motion) enables negotiation of the gate. - 29.4.3 The head of the competitor (in C2 one, or both competitors) breaks the gate line upside down.
+(For definition of upside down see Rule 32.1) unless correctly renegotiated before any subsequent gate is negotiated. - 29.4.4 Any part of the head of the competitor breaks the gate line in the wrong direction during negotiation of the gate, unless the negotiation of the gate begins in the correct direction and finishes in the correct direction before any subsequent gate is negotiated.